Writing your book will take forever if you let it – no word of a lie.

-Finding Time to Write: How to Write More in Less Time, Embrace Your Creativity and Grab Every Opportunity to Write (Books for Brand New Authors Book 1) Kindle Edition
+Finding Time to Write: How to Write More in Less Time, Embrace Your Creativity and Grab Every Opportunity to Write (Books for Brand New Authors Book 1)

 Perhaps it’s because our busy creative minds can’t stop conjuring up new magical ideas – that’s the way they’re wired.
 And while that’s fantastic if you’re a writer, it’s also a curse.
 A hard drive full of half-finished projects isn’t good for your confidence, won’t get you published, and you’ll never be able to share your all-important message with the world.
-Who knows where your author adventure could take you if you could just get past this first hurdle and finish writing it?!
+Who knows where your author adventure could take you if you just get past this first hurdle and finish writing your book?!

 Has that helped you put things in perspective?
 I hope so.

 It’s all too easy to revert to default and assume the real reasons you haven’t finished writing your book are because you’re:

 - not good enough to become an author

 - not cut out to be a successful writer

 - not smart enough to finish writing your book